-Where there is a risk of redundancy, the Governing Body will follow the procedures set out in this policy and as per Surrey County Council current policies and procedures.
+Where there is a risk of redundancy, the Governing Body will follow the procedures set out in this policy.
 Where the Governing Body is considering a change to terms and conditions of employment which will not result in redundancy, these procedures will also apply.